Strengthening the social safety net

 Creating the conditions for a stronger social safety net

 While the locus of this work is local, to have maximum impact it requires an enabling national policy environment.
-We will shortly publish here briefings exploring two themes: better equipping all areas to respond to hardship and pioneering new approaches to tackling hardship in 30 places.
+Read our briefing on how to better equip all areas to respond to hardship and spread pioneering approaches to tackling hardship.

 References